sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

 robust and comprehensive.
 We've already seen some basic linear algebra, including matrices, determinants, and the ``.rref()`` method for row-reduced echelon form in the :doc:`Programming Tutorial
-<../Programming>`, so this continues from there to some extent in
+<../Programming>`, so the content here continues from there to some
-content.
+extent.

 Matrices and Vectors
 --------------------